icub-tech-iit/documentation/mkdocs/thedocs/docs/latest_news.md

 # Latest news

+__December 17, 2019__ :  `iCub Tech Docs` is presented.

+Here is the site. let's begin with  the presentation of the [team fix](https://icub-tech-iit.github.io/documentation/mkdocs/PI01/site/ "team fix").

 __December 11, 2019__ :  we are restiling this site

 On Dec 17 we shall present the results.
 It is still WIP, though.